mapbox/mason/README.md

 - `MASON_NAME`: change it from `geometry` to `yourlib`
 - `MASON_VERSION`: change it from `0.9.1` to your version

-Then you will also need to update the hash on line `12`.
+Then you will also need to update:

+ - The github url on line `11` to match your download url
+ - The hash on line `12`.
 To do this, it is easiest to run `./mason build yourlib version` and it will fail, but the error message will contain the correct hash.
 Copy the hash and put it on line `12`.

 Now update the `MASON_BUILD_PATH`.
 You will need to change the text of `geometry.hpp-` to your package name.
 This will likely work for your entire line: